openhwgroup/cv32e40x/docs/user_manual/source/x_ext.rst

 * A memory (request/response) interface handshake cannot be initiated for instructions that were killed in an earlier cycle.
 * A memory result interface handshake cannot be initiated for instructions that were killed in an earlier cycle.
 * A result interface handshake cannot be (or have been) initiated for killed instructions.
+* The user interface transaction are independant from the other interface transactions.

 Handshake rules
 ---------------